Skip to content

 Prostate Conditions and Other Medical Issues

-• Mental Health: Chronic pain (from prostatitis or advanced cancer) may lead to anxiety or depression.
-Seek holistic support where necessary.
+• Mental Health: Chronic pain from prostatitis or advanced cancer can lead to depression or anxiety; psychosocial support is important.

-• Urinary Incontinence: Surgery or radiation for prostate cancer can affect urinary control; pelvic floor therapy may help.
+• Urinary Incontinence: Surgery or radiation to treat prostate cancer can damage the urinary sphincters; pelvic floor therapy may help.

 When to Seek Professional Help

-• Unexplained pelvic, lower back, or perineal pain
+• Persistent pelvic, lower back, or perineal pain

 • Painful urination or ejaculation

-• Unintended weight loss or fatigue in combination with any of the above
+• Unexplained weight loss or persistent fatigue combined with any of the above

 Statistics and Prevalence of Prostate Conditions